1942 Auckland Rugby League season: Auckland Rugby League Referees Association

 The Auckland referees elected Mr. A. C. Gallagher as their representative on the Referees Appointment Board.
 At the April 15 board meeting the Referees’ Association advised that Mr. M. Renton had been elected as deputy to Mr. Percy Rogers on the Referees’ Appointments Board.
-Mr. T. Carey was appointed the junior representative on the referee’s appointment committee.
+Mr. T. Carey was appointed the junior representative on the referees appointment committee.

 Avondale Rugby League Football Club

 On February 7, Avondale junior player, Richard Mark Geard was killed accidentally by a bomb explosion at Trentham Military Camp after he had been a member of the territorials for four months.
 He was at the Army School of Instruction at Trentham and on a special course after being called to service by ballot.
 His death occurred during a demonstration being given to a class of officers and non-commissioned officers undergoing instruction in the practical use of bombs.
 A bomb which had had its fuse lit was about to be thrown when it detonated.
 Four men were killed instantly including Geard, 4 were seriously injured with one dying later, and eight others injured.
 He was buried at Waikumete Cemetery in Glen Eden, Auckland.
 He was aged just 19 at the time of his death.
-The club held their annual meeting on Wednesday, April 15 in the Labour Party Rooms on St George’s Road at 8pm.
+The club held their annual meeting on Wednesday, April 15 in the Labour Party Rooms on St George's Road at 8 pm.
 Their secretary was H. W. Green.

 City Rovers Football Club

-It was reported on January 21, 1942 that Private William Vuglar who was initially reported missing had in fact been captured and was a prisoner of war.
+It was reported on January 21, 1942, that Private William Vuglar who was initially reported missing had in fact been captured and was a prisoner of war.
 He was a member of the City rugby league club.
-Vuglar had been captured on December 13, 1941 and was held at the Prisoner of War – Stalag VIII-B (later 344) camp in Lamsdorf, Poland.
+Vuglar had been captured on December 13, 1941, and was held at the Prisoner of War – Stalag VIII-B (later 344) camp in Lamsdorf, Poland.
 In March it was reported that Private Andrew Albert James Mitchell had been killed in the Middle East.
 He was 24 years of age and had played for the City Rovers club for about six years prior to his departure for war.
 His death occurred on December 5, 1941, in the sinking of the SS Chakdina.
 The ship was carrying 380 wounded, including 97 New Zealanders from Tobruk Harbour.
 At 9 pm an enemy plane dropped a torpedo into one of its after holds and the ship sank in 3 1/2 minutes.
 Around 400 on board were killed, including some German and Italian POWs.
-City Rovers held their annual meeting at the Auckland Rugby League rooms at Courthouse Lane on Tuesday, the 24th of March at 7.30pm.
+City Rovers held their annual meeting at the Auckland Rugby League rooms at Courthouse Lane on Tuesday, 24 March at 7:30 pm.
 Their secretary Ernie Asher advertised the meeting.
-City held a practice for all grades at 3pm at Carlaw Park on April 11 and advertised that future trainings would be on Tuesday and Thursday evenings.
+City held a practice for all grades at 3 pm at Carlaw Park on April 11 and advertised that future trainings would be on Tuesday and Thursday evenings.